Cerebral infarction: Pathophysiology

 Even in cases where there is a complete blockage to blood flow of a major blood vessel supplying the brain, there is typically some blood flow to the downstream tissue through collateral blood vessels, and the tissue can typically survive for some length of time that is dependent upon the level of remaining blood flow.
 If blood flow is reduced enough, oxygen delivery can decrease enough to cause the tissue to undergo the ischemic cascade.
 The ischemic cascade leads to energy failure that prevents neurons from sufficiently moving ions through active transport which leads the neurons to first cease firing, then depolarize leading to ion imbalances that cause fluid inflows and cellular edema, then undergo a complex chain of events that can lead to cell death through one or more pathways.

 Diagnosis

-Computed tomography (CT) and MRI scanning will show damaged area in the brain, showing that the symptoms were not caused by a tumor, subdural hematoma or other brain disorder.
-The blockage will also appear on the angiogram.
-In people who die of cerebral infarction, an autopsy of stroke may give a clue about the duration from the infarction onset until the time of death.
+Computed tomography (CT) and MRI scanning will show damaged area in the brain.
+A CT scan will rule out a hemorrhagic stroke, is cheaper for the patient, and can be found in almost all hospitals unlike an MRI machine.
+Once the Doctor rules out a hemorrhagic stroke, rTPA can be given.
+An MRI can help to diagnose an acute cerebral infarct as quickly as 6 hours from start of symptoms, It can also help time when the stroke happened.
+The biggest problem with an MRI is it cannot be done on a patient with certain metallic implants or if the patient is claustrophobic.
+A head and neck CT angiogram can be performed within 6 hours of onset of symptoms to see where the occlusion may be located which can help in determining the cause of the stroke.
+In people who die from a stroke an autopsy can reveal additional diseases or conditions beyond the stroke itself, as well as uncover uncommon causes of a stroke.

 Treatment

 In the last decade, similar to myocardial infarction treatment, thrombolytic drugs were introduced in the therapy of cerebral infarction.
 The use of intravenous rtPA therapy can be advocated in patients who arrive to stroke unit and can be fully evaluated within 3 hours of the onset.
+The quicker rTPA is started, the better the outcome for the patient.